Types of VPN Encryption

 RSA-1204 has been cracked for VPN encryption.
 RSA-1204 is an old algorithm that was used to protect the internet for two decades.
 The NSA managed to crack this cipher and most VPN services moved on to more secure encryption.
 It offers larger assurance of data safety than RSA-1024, but it is not foolproof.
 Modern CPUs have the ability to crack the RSA algorithm.

-READ Easy VPN Review
+READ VPN For Turkey

 Another common flaw in RSA encryption is that the private encryption keys used to encrypt the communication must be kept secret.
 Otherwise, the adversary could read the contents of the communications.
 Many companies and servers use one private key to secure their data, so if the key is compromised, all communications are exposed.
 This weakness was used by the NSA to collect data from the internet.
 If you are worried about your data security, look for other encryption methods, like ECDH.